 Settle Quaker Meeting is an oasis for contemplation, meditation, and spiritual well-being.
 We want all who visit to leave feeling refreshed, inspired and at peace.

 Quakers practice a religion of experience.
 It is a contemporary, simple, and radical faith.
 Quakers are also called Friends.

-There are two Quaker Meetings for Worship here each week.
+When permitted, there here are two Quaker Meetings for Worship here each week.
 All are welcome.